MochaWaffle/FortniteInfo/README.md

 - Uses Vite + Workbox.

-- Website available on GitHub pages, and can be downlodable on Desktop & Mobile using PWA.
+- Website can be downloaded on desktop and mobile using PWA.

 - Website may only show cached data and requires cache to be cleared to see updated data.